113ll3/Ibmclouddocscli/sdk/contribute.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Contributing to the SDK plug-in
+# Contributing to the SDK Plug-in
 {: #contribute}

 Follow these guidelines to contribute to the {{site.data.keyword.Bluemix}} CLI SDK plug-in.